ed0sh/PoliTo-OS161-Project/README.md

 }
 ```

-In *tlb_load* we managed the loading of a new entry inside the TLB:
+In `tlb_load` we managed the loading of a new entry inside the TLB:
-- if there is unused space we place the new entry there; a slot is "unused" if the validity bit *TLBLO_VALID* isn't set;
+- if there is unused space we place the new entry there; a slot is "unused" if the validity bit `TLBLO_VALID` isn't set;
-- otherwise, when the table is full, we choose a new victim with the round-robin algorithm, depicted above.
+- otherwise, if the table is full, we choose a new victim with the round-robin algorithm, depicted above.

-We gave particular attention to the case when the virtul address passed to the *vm_fault* and then to the *tlb_load* is already present in an entry of the table: in this case we take as victim such entry, to surely avoid repeated virtual addresses inside the TLB.
+We gave particular attention to the case when the virtul address passed to `vm_fault` and then to `tlb_load` is already present in an entry of the table: in this case we take as victim such entry, to surely avoid repeated virtual addresses inside the TLB.
 ```c
 index = tlb_probe(entryhi, 0);
 if (index < 0) {